-The Waterfront Overlay Zone shall be the boundaries of the Local Waterfront Revitalization Program.
+The Waterfront Overlay Zone shall be the boundaries of the Local Waterfront Revitalization

+Program.
 The Overlay Zone is delineated on the Zoning Map.
-The Map entitled "LWRP"

-Boundary" also illustrates the boundary of the LWRP.
+The Map entitled "LWRP Boundary" within the LWRP also illustrates the boundary of the LWRP.

 § 161-77 Permitted uses.